-This page was put together to gather information and tips for lawn care and sprinkler system maintenance.
+This page was put together to gather information and tips for lawn care and sprinkler system maintenance for residents.

 - Because of water restrictions in the Central Florida area, residents must follow the watering schedule set forth by the St. John’s Water Management District.
 Please see our Watering Schedule page for your day(s) to water.